New York University Tandon School of Engineering: Acquisition of NYU College of Engineering by Polytechnic Institute

-By 1986 Polytechnic University in Brooklyn was the largest technological university in the New York metropolitan area and the second-largest in graduate enrollment in the nation after the Massachusetts Institute of Technology.
+By 1986, the Polytechnic University in Brooklyn was the largest technological university in the New York metropolitan area and the second-largest in graduate enrollment in the nation after the Massachusetts Institute of Technology.
 Of the 300 engineering schools in the United States, Polytechnic had the second-largest graduate enrollment and was among the most successful institutions in the country as a producer of science and engineering graduates who went on to doctoral studies.
 An average of 7.2 percent of Polytechnic graduates went on to achieve a Ph.D., compared with two other schools with large engineering programs: Carnegie Mellon, with an average of 6 percent, and Princeton, with 4.5 percent.
 Polytechnic University became well known for its research centers in electrophysics and polymer blends.

+Partnership with Stevens Institute of Technology

+Prior to its merger with New York University, Polytechnic University maintained an active research partnership with the Stevens Institute of Technology in Hoboken, New Jersey.
+In January 2008, the two institutions jointly received a two-year, $570,000 grant from the National Science Foundation's Partnership for Innovation Program.
+The grant funded the creation of a joint Environmental Entrepreneurship Lab (E2-Lab), designed to accelerate the commercialization of environmental innovations either through adoption by existing companies or through the formation of new ventures.
+The collaboration was led on Polytechnic's side by Associate Provost for Research Kurt H. Becker and Director of Technology Transfer Bruce Niswander, and on Stevens' side by Lex McCusker, Dean of the Stevens Howe School of Technology Management.